Understanding Fire Damage

 - Keep fire extinguishers accessible and know how to use them

-IICRC-certified technicians understand:
+IICRC Certification: Look for IICRC-certified technicians who understand:

 - Different soot types and appropriate cleaning methods